greengamma/text_cleaner/README.md

 This is a simple Streamlit app that cleans a .txt file.
 It converts to upper case, removes stopwords, punctuations, e-mails, special characters, numbers and/or URLs.
 The cleaned version can be downloaded as a .txt file.
+Big thanks to Jesse E. Agbe.